 PUPPETRY • MASKMAKING • BEADWORK

-Julie is an Anishinabe artist, storyteller, puppeteer and art educator.
-She has worked regionally and nationally for the past 18 years, both with Heart of the Beast Masque and Puppet Theatre and independently.
-She has worked with include the L.A.
-Music Center, The Minnesota History Center, and The Fergus Falls Center for the Arts.
-Recent work includes A Company of Angels, La Bafana, On the Day You Were Born, Coyote Stories, Retelling the World and May Day.
-Julie has received grants from the Minnesota State Arts Board and Jerome Foundation.
-Julie has a B.A. in Studio Arts and American Indian Studies from the University of Minnesota.
+Julie Boada is an Anishinabe artist, storyteller, puppeteer and art educator.
+She has worked regionally and nationally for the past 25 years, both with Heart of the Beast Puppet and Mask Theatre and independently.
+Julie has received grants from Minnesota State Arts Board and Jerome Foundation.
+She has a B.A. in Studio Arts and American Indian Studies from the University of Minnesota.
 She is passionate about work that fosters cultural pride and value.

-Jeanette Dickinson has varied experience in the visual arts including sculpture, painting, illustrating, and printing.
-She has also been a member of the Minnesota Japan America Sumi-e Club since 2001.
-She received BA in art with a focus on sculpture, from the University of Minnesota.
+Jeanette Dickinson received BA in art with a focus on sculpture, from the University of Minnesota.
 Jeanette has works in private collections, and recently illustrated the book, Nature Seeker Workbook.
-She has worked with children and adults of all ages making art.
-Her major focus in teaching has been combining art, nature and culture.
 “It is my belief that bringing art to a community is an expression of how we perceive, respond and record the world around us.
 We share in a moment of creation our thoughts, feelings and history as an individual and as a society.”